eleyng/table-carrying-ai/README.md

 ### Downloading Dataset from [1]

 Download human-human demonstration dataset and trained models, collected for [1]: [Link](https://drive.google.com/drive/folders/1RqmUrl0xPPURRrGFpoC3pgIm-NmgyKV6?usp=share_link).
 Both folders ("trained_models", "datasets") should be in the base directory.
 Note, the data for training the model in [1] has been processed into a different format than the properties set in the data processing script [here](https://github.com/eleyng/table-carrying-ai/blob/main/scripts/pkl2npy.py).

+## Running Trained Models with Human-in-the-Loop

+To evaluate your model, you can load it and play with it in real time as human teleoperator.
+To do so:
+1. Download trained models or create a dir `trained_models` and upload your model in this format: `trained_models/{name of model}/{name of check point to load}.ckpt`.
+2. Run `python scripts/test_model.py` using various flags (see file for details).
+You can run the model autonomously, or run with a human in the loop.
+3. Runs will be saved as a .npz file.
+You can visualize them via `scipts/visualize_trajectory.py`.

 ## Cite
 If you would like to use our environment, please cite us: